Stuart Robert: Government Services Response to COVID-19 Pandemic

-As Minister for Government Services, Robert led Services Australia’s response to the COVID-19 pandemic.
+As Minister for Government Services, Robert led Services Australia's response to the COVID-19 pandemic.

 In March 2020 the National Cabinet closed large sections of the Australian economy driving a high demand for social supports and saw thousands of people queue outside Centrelink offices to apply for government payments.

+That month, the government's digital welfare platform, MyGov, experienced an outage as thousands of people were logging on to register for welfare services.
+Robert incorrectly claimed in a press conference that it due to a DDoS attack rather than the large number of people trying to log into MyGov.
+He corrected himself later that day.

-Following a surge of 12,000 staff drawn from across the Australian Public Service and service partners Services Australia processed as many JobSeeker claims within roughly 50 days as it normally would in two years.
-Thanks to help from staff from across the Australian Public Service, the agency has granted financial assistance to over 800,000 Australians who have lost their jobs.
+Following a surge of 12,000 staff drawn from across the Australian Public Service and service partners, Services Australia processed as many JobSeeker claims within roughly 50 days as it normally would in two years.
+The agency granted financial assistance to over 800,000 Australians.

 On Sunday 7 February 2021 Robert announced Services Australia would ensure Australians would be able to tap and display COVID-19 “proof of vaccination” certificates on their phones or carry hard copies with them.